-"I’ve always been really passionate about data standardization and quality, and Pinnacle is the gold standard in the industry.
-When I had the opportunity to join the company, it was a pinch me moment.
-To impact users and the industry, to make sure they’re making high quality data — I genuinely love that."Amy Garrett Product Manager
+"I’ve always been really passionate about data standardization and quality, and Pinnacle 21 is the gold standard in the industry.
+When I had the opportunity to join the company, it was a pinch-me moment.
+As a former user turned product manager, I’m proud to impact users and the industry, to help them achieve high-quality data."Amy Garrett Lead Product Manager

 "What I like is that we’re never short on challenges.
 Every year we’re doing something new and exciting that challenges me to grow as an engineer."Kevin McIntyre Lead Software Engineer